w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

 ### Configuring Test Data Generation
-To generate test data used in the test suite, testers may specify the issuer name using an environment variable or setting `issuerName` in a particular suite in `./config/runner.json`.

-- For the `ecdsa-rdfc-2019` suite use `RDFC_ISSUER_NAME` set to an implementation name.
-- For the `ecdsa-sd-2023` suite use `SD_ISSUER_NAME` set to an implementation name.
-  - In both cases the issuer will default to `Digital Bazaar`.

-In addition, the environment variable `SD_HOLDER_NAME` or the setting `holderName` in the `ecdsa-sd-2023` section of ./config/runner.json` can be used to specify the VC holder name for generating disclosed test credentials for ECDSA-SD tests.
+To generate test data used in the test suite, testers may specify the holder name using an the environment variable `SD_HOLDER_NAME` or the setting `holderName` in the `ecdsa-sd-2023` section of ./config/runner.json` can be used to specify the VC holder name for generating disclosed test credentials for ECDSA-SD tests.
 If `$SD_HOLDER_NAME` or `holderName` is not specified, `Digital Bazaar` will be used.

 ```
-SD_ISSUER_NAME="IssuerName" SD_HOLDER_NAME="HolderName" npm test
+SD_HOLDER_NAME="HolderName" npm test
 ```